sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 > >"Time is more valuable than money.
 You can get more money, but you cannot get more time."
 Jim Rohn

 The above quote is super powerful if you think about it.
 The trick is to do what others are not doing.
 The key is to get out of your comfort zone.
-And, follow the people who has achieved something great in their life.
+And, follow the people who have achieved something great in their life.

 But, don't just stop there.
-Eventually you need to pump in some money to make money.
-If you are really serious of making money faster - you need to invest more money.
+Eventually, you need to pump in some money to make money.
+If you are really serious about making money faster - you need to invest more money.
 Because trust me, traditional jobs aren't gonna make the cut.

-It takes a complete mind shift to move away from the conventional thinking.
-Just putting more hours doest not mean you will make more money.
-The 9-5 job is the old school thinking.
+It takes a complete mind shift to move away from conventional thinking.
+Just putting more hours does not mean you will make more money.
+The 9-5 job is old school thinking.

 ### Adding Value

-World is moving faster than you think.
+The world is moving faster than you think.
 You shouldn't be limiting yourself to just investing time to make more money.

 Instead, focus on adding value.
 Delivering huge results.
 Your rate is decided on the results you bring in.
 The more value you provide to your stakeholders - the more money you are going to make.
 And in no time, your income will be skyrocketed.